10 Silent Signs Your Healthy Dog Is Actually Sick

 Scratching and chasing tails are normal habits, right?
 Not necessarily.
 Here’s how to tell when all is not well with your dog’s health.

 Dog breath is never minty fresh, but sometimes that stink is a signal for a life-threatening problem.
 Bad dog breath is caused by the bacteria that form plaque on your pet’s teeth.
 But those bacteria can travel into the nasal passages and sinuses, leading to respiratory problems.
 If they make it into the blood stream, they could wreak havoc in the liver, kidneys, or heart.
 Brush your dog’s teeth daily and give him treats or toys made especially for dental hygiene.
-Read these secrets veterinarians won’t tell you.
+Read these 53 mistakes every dog owner makes.

 According to the Banfield Pet Hospital network, dental disease affects 93 percent of dogs over the age of three.
 When food particles and bacteria aren’t cleaned off a dog’s gums, they get inflamed and plaque can form.
 That plaque can turn into gingivitis and, in severe cases, tooth loss.
 If your pet’s normally pink gums are inflamed or develop black patches, contact your vet.
 These are some secrets your pet can’t tell you.

 An hourglass figure is a quick indicator of a healthy dog.
 But if your dog has no tucked-in area between her rib cage and hips, she’s probably overweight.
 The Association for Pet Obesity Prevention estimates that 54 percent of dogs in America are overweight, and like humans, this makes animals vulnerable to other medical complications, like cancer, diabetes, and kidney disease.
 It can even decrease life expectancy by 2.5 years.
 All dog owners should know these 12 foods that could kill your dog.